I introduce the folks at

-LITCon2025 are introduced to tabletop role-playing as an alternative to the standard law school
+LITCon2025 to tabletop role-playing as an alternative to the standard law school

 case method.
 Attendees were invited to play over lunch with students at their tables acting as game masters.
 The materials mentioned in the video can be found below.